Special Educational Needs Information Report

 - Concerns are raised by parents/carers, teachers or the child

-Ensuring high quality teaching is provided which is differentiated and responds to the strengths and needs of all pupils.
+- Ensuring high quality, wave one (inclusive, high quality first teaching for all) and wave two (additional interventions to allow children to work at age related expectations or above) teaching and provision is provided which is differentiated and responds to the strengths and needs of all pupils.

-Discussing ways in which you can support at home.
+- Discussing ways in which you as parents/carers can support at home.

 If you have concerns about your child, you should speak to your class teacher initially.
-You may then be directed to the School Inclusion Manager.
+You may then be directed to the School Inclusion Manager if concerns continue and additional support in the classroom has not impacted on progress.

 She is responsible for: